bandframework/surmise/docs/rng_dev_guide.rst

   for random number generation,
 * be designed and implemented where possible so that results are identical when rerun with an identical random number generation scenario, and
-* be designed so that all related random number generation (e.g., performing a single calibration and generating a random reordering of ts MCMC samples) are performed such that calling code cannot alter the single RNG during the middle of that computational process.
+* be designed so that all related random number generation (|eg| performing a single calibration and generating a random reordering of ts MCMC samples) are performed such that calling code cannot alter the single RNG during the middle of that computational process.